 Board staff responses to questions asked by the industry regarding the Regional Infrastructure Planning process.

 Regional Planning Status Updates

-Annual Reports filed by distributors identifying the status of Regional Planning:
+Annual Reports filed by transmitters identifying the status of Regional Planning:

 - Five Nations Energy Inc. (Mar 21-16)